 Wash all clothes in hot water and soap.
-Use tea tree oil shampoo and then rinse with a mixture of
+Use tea tree oil shampoo and then rinse with a mixture of vinegar and water.

 Mites are too small to spot with the naked eye and reside in bedrooms and pet areas.
 Reduce the humidity in the home with a dehumidifier and be diligent about sweeping, scrubbing, and vacuuming your home.
 Wash bedding, curtains, and other textiles in the bedroom.

 Choose washable or non-fabric furniture, decor, and floor coverings, which makes it easy to manage dust.

 Mosquitos lay eggs in still water and found near lakes, swamps, ponds, and marshes.
 Female mosquitoes bite humans and consume blood in order to lay eggs.
 To keep them out of the home, drain any standing water and keep the grass mowed in the yard.